-We look at charging infrastructure as an overall system of public and private fast- and normal-charging options.
-We are improving this overall system in several fields in parallel: with a nationwide public fast-charging network for charging over long journeys and in densely populated areas, with funding for charging infrastructure privately at home and in the commercial area as well as in the public space for everyday use.
-Our next objective: the nearest fast-charging station should be reachable by electric car in 10 minutes, everywhere in Germany.
+We regard charging infrastructure as an overall system of public and private fast and normal-charging options.
+We are improving this overall system in several fields simultaneously: with a nationwide public fast-charging network for charging while on long journeys, and in densely populated areas (see Deutschlandnetz) with funding for charging infrastructure privately at home and in the commercial area as well as in the public sphere for day-to-day use.
+Our next objective: The next fast-charging station should be no further away by than 10 minutes by electric car, anywhere in Germany.

 Main points in brief